Nurshat01/Day-Time-Tracker/README.md

 # Day-Time-Tracker
-This is a Day time, Habit tracking. test branch
+This is the beta branch for the code.
+Provides basic function for the code without any of the bells and whisttles.